PlatinumVox/Sai-Alawo/Species/Ancient Descendants/Kaltoran.md

 back a memory is, the harder it is to retain.
 These often-foggy memories are slowly gained as the Kaltoran goes through puberty.
 This trait is a mixed blessing.
 The Kaltorans benefit from the skills and knowledge of their ancestors, but they are also cursed by terrible and haunting memories of their troubled history.

+**Enhanced Senses**
+The Kaltorans are gifted with an exceptional sense of hearing, heightened further during their generations of time in the darkness.
+Many older Kaltorans were born blind, but the bio-tech remedy is relatively simple, and most Kaltorans have perfect vision as well as exceptional hearing.

+**Long Lifespan**
+Due to exception genetic coding, Kaltorans have long natural lifespans.
+Maturing quickly and ageing slowly, they are in their prime for far longer.
+Their lifespan leads to large families and allows older Kaltorans to still work and fight.
+Unfortunately, due to their brutal history, many Dark Tribe Kaltorans never lived to their elder years.

 **Spectres of the Past**
 Born with the genetic memories of their ancestors, Kaltorans are an innately gifted and flexible race.
 They are eager to make a